envoyproxy/gateway/GOVERNANCE.md

 Organizations can also be removed from the steering committee due to lack of project commitment on the same yearly basis.
 This will be determined by a majority vote of the existing committee.
+The exception to this is the Envoy core proxy maintainer seat which is a permanent seat.

 ## Schedule and Cadence
 The project will have one steering meeting every month.